drmonkeysee/CinyTest/README.md

 ## Options

-CinyTest is not a standalone program but any program that has CinyTest compiled into it will support a set of command-line options and environment variables that control CinyTest behavior.
+Any program that CinyTest is compiled into will support a set of command-line options and environment variables that control CinyTest behavior.
 Command-line options take precedence over environment variables if both are specified.
+The available options are listed below.

 ### Command-line Options